Retired HC judge to probe killing of Haryana DSP in Nuh | Law-Order

 - India

-The one-man inquiry commission comprises Justice L N Mittal, a retired judge of Punjab and Haryana High Court, according to the notification issued by Additional Chief Secretary (Home) T V S N Prasad on Thursday.
+The commission of inquiry will be led by Justice L N Mittal, a retired judge of Punjab and Haryana High Court, according to the notification issued by Additional Chief Secretary (Home) T V S N Prasad on Thursday.

-According to the notification, the commission will look into the circumstances leading to the assault on Singh and suggest measures to prevent the recurrence of such incidents and to curb illegal mining in the area.
+According to the notification, the commission will look into the circumstances leading to the assault on Singh that caused his death and suggest deterrent measures to prevent the recurrence of such incidents and to curb illegal mining in that area.

 State Home Minister Anil Vij had recently said the government will set up a probe commission, which will also look into all aspects of illegal mining.